iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.5/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> I would recommend avoiding this app now.
+When I first installed last year it worked great.
+Updating twice a day at regular intervals.
+As us Virginians got the covid shots it's performance has gotten more sporadic.
+Like they are now throttling notifications.
+When they release the mandatory mask requirement it just stopped updating period.
+So now I would classify this app as a movement tracking app and spyware.
+Please avoid it.
+Even there responces on Google Play are automated.<br> :date: __2021-07-15 04:08:31__

 > Doesn't scan for exposures every day.<br> :date: __2021-07-05 02:56:26__

 > I have to keep swching back and forth between covid notification apps to make this work, despite using processes fir keeping app awake and do on.
 Just a pain.<br> :date: __2021-06-21 18:30:22__